em-em-D/Recipe-catalouge/README.md

 Recipe Catalouge

-Clean React-Redux Recipe catalouge which displaces the list of available recipes form mealdb api.
+Clean React-Redux Recipe catalouge which display's the list of available recipes form mealdb api.
 Recipes are displayed upon hover of each recipe card.
 ![](recipe.png)